 August 8-August 12 – Session 5 – 1-week session

 SUMMER CAMP FAQs

 What should my child bring or wear to camp?

-Morning snack, afternoon snack and lunch if full day.
+Morning snack, afternoon snack, and lunch

-Bag or backpack.
+Bag or backpack

 Comfortable play clothing that might get messy!

-Hat and/or sunglasses (outdoor use only).
+Hat and/or sunglasses (outdoor use only)